 Types of Pedagogical Approaches

 Effective pedagogical approaches are crucial in effective delivery of knowledge to learners.
 The choice of a particular pedagogy depends on many factors, some discussed above.
-Pedagogy relates teachers, students and learning with each other.
+Also, pedagogy relates teachers, students and learning with each other.
 It helps achieve academic outcomes.
-Teachers are often advised by educationists to develop their own, unique pedagogical approach.
+So, teachers are often advised by educationists to develop their own, unique pedagogical approach.
 Some pedagogical approaches described below are more general and ubiquitously adopted.

 This approach puts the student at the center of the learning process.
 The student develops new ideas and concepts on the basis of their existing and past knowledge.
 The instructor merely facilitates the process by developing activities.
 Students discover and learn by solving problems.
 Learning might happen at a slower pace owing to limited conversations between the student and instructor.

 Under the reflective approach, instructors keep a regular check on their teaching pedagogy.
 They observe and check the suitability of their pedagogy in a teaching-learning set-up.
 Moreover, this approach is more suited to serve as a model approach for trainee-teachers.
 The reader may refer to the article: Reflective Teaching Pedagogy As Innovative Approach In Teacher Education Through Open And Distance Learning at ResearchGate to develop a deeper understanding of the topic.